AnshulH/XOR-nn/README.md

 # XOR-Numpy-Implementation
- A numpy based implementation of the XOR gate problem using backpropagation
+ A numpy based implementation of the XOR gate problem using backpropagation.